shayr80/CS-1660/README.md

 # CS-1660
-Files for CS 1660 Intro to Cloud Computing at Pitt, Fall 2021
+Files for CS 1660 Intro to Cloud Computing at the University of Pittsburgh, Fall 2021